aaico/aaico-voice-processing-challenge-2024/README.md

 The solution involves the following approach/ steps:
 1. Since LLMs like Wav2Vec2ForCTC require a sequence of words (more than just one or two words) to capture the context and make inferences, it is important to collect as many frames as possible,befiore inference.
-2. Since the given the audio is just about a minute, I decided to capture the all the frames, before carrying out inference and further process
+2. Since the given the audio is just about a minute, I decided to process the frames in batches/ segments, before carrying out inference and further process
-3. Once all the frames are captured, the LLM makes the inferences and captures, the worsd in the audio and their time offsets.
+3. Once all the frames as per each segment are captured, the LLM makes the inferences and captures, the worsd in the audio and their time offsets.
-4. The code looks for the words 'GALACTIC' or 'GALECTIC' and capture the start time offset of the word and end time offset of the word (or its next word, if exists), for each instance of the word command occurance (Galactic followed by some other word) as they are required to be blocked in broadcast communication.
+4. The code looks for the words 'GALACTIC' or 'GALECTIC' or 'GOLLECTC' and capture the start time offset of the word and end time offset of the word (or its next word, if exists), for each instance of the word command occurance (Galactic followed by some other word) as they are required to be blocked in broadcast communication.
-5. Based on the captured time_offsets, the labels are encoded and published at a time to results object
+5. Based on the captured time_offsets, the sample indices are calculated and then the labels are encoded and published at a time to results object

 The upsides of the solution:
 1. It is extremely (almost 100%) accurate in correctly infering the spoken words, identifying the command words and their  corresponding time stamps
 2. It is fast in processing long sentences.

 The downside of the solution:
- 1. The overrun time between individual frame emitted and encoding corresponding labels in results object exceeds teh required threshold by a big factor (for all samples), making the score zero.
+ 1. The overrun time between individual frame emitted and encoding corresponding labels in results object exceeds the required threshold by a big factor (for many samples), resulting in a low score
-2. Such a overrun may not be of real practical use.

 ### Submission Deadline